 Referred to as the ‘Venice of the East’ by Lord Curzon, Alleppey is known for its backwaters, beaches and canals.
 But, the city is more than rustic Kerala backwaters and houseboats.
 The temples and ancient sites are an absolute delight for history buffs and anyone who loves art.
 If you are longing for a relaxed vacation away from the crowd, amidst nature, get ready to fall in love with Alleppey or Alappuzha, its other name.
-And to help you plan a memorable getaway, we list prominent places to visit in Alleppey in 2024 with location, images, entry fee & best time to go info.
+Find the list of best places to visit in Alleppey in 2024 with location, images, entry fee & best time to go info.

 Also known as Alleppey Beach, it is one of the most popular attractions in the city.
 The scenic beach has a 150-year old pier merging into the sea.
 Alappuzha beach hosts many festivals including the famous Sand Art Festival.
 While the beach is loved by visitors who want to spend some quiet time, the place is also a hit among adventure lovers.
 You can try surfing, parasailing, and other activities on the beach.